Digital driving licences to be introduced by 2024

 He said: “This is a golden chance to shake off the bureaucracy, invest in our future, and realise our potential with world-leading transport that benefits all of Britain.”

-He added that other changes would “bring MOTs into the modern age”.
+He added that other changes would “bring MOTs into the modern age” but didn’t provide details of how this would be done.

 Steve Gooding, director of motoring research charity the RAC Foundation, said: “These days the one thing drivers are most likely to have with them is their phone, so using it to carry their driver’s licence could be quite handy.